The soil tab displays a summary of the soils entered in the block tab and is where soil tests are entered.

 If a soil is deleted from this screen it is deleted from each block that has that soil on it.
 Once a soil is deleted the blocks that had that soil will require changing as they will no longer have 100% soils identified.
 In this case there will be an error on the block screen identifying which block requires attention.

 Soil tests summary

 All soil tests (defaulted soil tests and entered soil tests) will be listed in the soil test green summary box.

-All blocks and the percentage of that block that are covered under a soil test is shown by selecting the down arrow for each soil test within the blocks column.
+All blocks that are covered under a soil test are shown by selecting the down arrow for each soil test within the blocks column.

-Each soil test can be applied to more than one block or soil within blocks.
+Each soil test can be applied to more than one block.
 If you do not enter a soil test for a block, default soil fertility levels will be generated and shown within the green box.
 You can override a default test by editing it and saving the new values.